ShadowTheHedgehogHacking/kunai/README.md

 Compared to Shuriken, Kunai has a different user interface, based off of [HexaEngine's ImGui.NET](https://github.com/HexaEngine/Hexa.NET.ImGui), with a lot of extra colors and icons to easily distinguish different things!

 You can also click directly into the viewport to select Casts, and you can edit animations by dragging the keyframe once an animation is selected by clicking on the scene.

+## Credits
+- [crash5band](https://github.com/crash5band) and all of the contributors on [Shuriken](https://github.com/crash5band/Shuriken) for creating the original tool
+- [Skyth](https://github.com/blueskythlikesclouds) for helping me with SharpNeedle and other problems